kumahq/kuma-website/docs/docs/1.3.0/networking/dns.md

 ### How it works

-The data plane proxy DNS consists of 3 elements:
+The data plane proxy DNS consists of:

-- an Envoy DNS filter that will provide response for DNS records from the mesh
+- an Envoy DNS filter provides responses from the mesh for DNS records
-- a CoreDNS instance launched by `kuma-cp` that will dispatch requests between the envoy filter and the usual DNS used by the host
+- a CoreDNS instance launched by `kuma-cp` that sends requests between the envoy filter and the host DNS
-- iptable rules that will redirect the original DNS traffic to the local coreDNS instance
+- iptable rules that will redirect the original DNS traffic to the local CoreDNS instance

-As the Envoy DNS filter is contacted first, any DNS name that exists in both the mesh and outside will always resolve to the mesh address.
+As the DNS requests are sent to the Envoy DNS filter first, any DNS name that exists inside the mesh will always resolve to the mesh address.
+This in practice means that DNS name present in the mesh will "shadow" equivalent names that exist outside the mesh.

 ### Overriding the coreDNS configuration